 E6.
 Last week (were/was) (you/NAME) cutting or preparing food with sharp knives?

-E7 Last week, did (you/NAME) help with or do any cleaning of the house/utensils for this household?
+E7.
+Last week, did (you/NAME) help with or do any cleaning of the house/utensils for this household?

 E8.
 Last week (were/was) (you/NAME) cleaning with soaps or chemicals/bleaches/liquids that irritate or burn your skin, eyes or nose?